 Amberscript: a start-up with potential.
 ‘We serve customers who want an audio fragment to a 100 percent transcript.
 Amberscript delivers 80 percent good text, the last 20 percent write the customers themselves’, according to founder Peter-Paul de Leeuw (32).

 In order to be able to carry out his plans, he obviously needs money.
 Already very quickly, he arrives at the young self-made millionaire Paul Montagne of Venture Builders.
-This guy has an estimated equity of € 9 million on the Self-Friends list of millionaires <40.
-Read the full story.
+This guy has estimated equity of € 9 million on the Self-Friends list of millionaires <40.